 My QTH is on the south west coast of Denmark, just 2km from the sea and only 6 meters above sea level.
 As the land is flat all around, my antennas have a view of the horizon in all directions.
 Locator is JO44IX

-I normally use the Ft-9000 for everyday QSOs and sometimes go QRO for those hard to get DXpeditions, the little FT-817 is great for working QRP from my garden when the sun shines and during the winter months I have it set up where I can use it while I warm my feet in front of a wood burning stove.
+I normally use the Ft-9000 for everyday QSOs and sometimes go QRO for those hard to get DXpeditions, the little FT-817 is great for working QRP from my garden when the sun shines and during the winter months I have the FT-2000 set up where I can use it while I warm my feet in front of a wood burning stove.
 Normally I use the FT-847 for satellite QSO's.The Flex-6500 is only used for SSTV and digital QSOs running HRD software.

 I prefer to QSL via the Danish bureau, the address is: EDR, Klokkestøbervej 11, 5230, Odense M, Denmark.

 I will reply direct to any QSL's sent by SWL's.
 No S.A.E. money or I.R.C.s needed,(SINPO reports if possible).
 Sorry to say I do not send eQSLs, but I will confirm any eQSLs sent to me at e-qsl.cc.
 I no longer have my home address posted on QRZ.com but the area given under my callsign at the top of this page has been used to mail direct and it works, but maybe not every time!